danlu008/CILab-Thesis-Cover-NTHU/README.md

 Thesis cover setting with *LaTex* in *Overleaf*.

 ## Usages
-1. Upload files or .zip to overleaf.
+1. Upload files or .zip to *Overleaf*.
 2. Setting compiler as *XeLatex*.
 3. Edit your information (name, topic, date, etc.) in *nthuvars.tex*.